judasgutenberg/solarcontroller_slave/README.md

 # solarcontroller_slave
-Arduino code controlling the LCD interface and some sensors beyond what the master solarcontroller could address.
+Arduino code controlling the LCD interface, IR remote, and some sensors beyond what the master solarcontroller could address.

 This goes with the Masterman2 sketch to control a solar hot water system.
 The master and slave communicate via I2C.